peymanmajidi/BlockyBlockGame_Py/README.md

 # BlockyBlockGame

-I've just start coding and I found out python + pygame is so fun.
+I've just started coding and I found out python + pygame is so fun.
 It started by turning on a pixel on screen screen, then I made a character and tried to make it alive.
 This is BlockyBlock.
 Please download the source and make fantastic forks 🍴

 ## How to Install PyGame